NickXia815/Virtual-IMU-sensor-in-Unity3D/README.md

 3. More possible application of distance sensor can be refer to following papers:

 【1】Xia, C., & Sugiura, Y. (2021, May).
 From Virtual to Real World: Applying Animation to Design the Activity Recognition System.
 In Extended Abstracts of the 2021 CHI Conference on Human Factors in Computing Systems (pp. 1-6).

 【2】Xia, C., Saito, A., & Sugiura, Y. (2022).
 Using the virtual data-driven measurement to support the prototyping of hand gesture recognition interface with distance sensor.
 Sensors and Actuators A: Physical, 338, 113463.

-4. Author welcomes any collobration on virtual sensor design in Unity3D.
+4. Author welcomes any collobration on virtual sensor design in Unity3D. (contact: csxia@keio.jp)